 Colors: Gray Joy-Con version, Neon Blue+Red Joy-Con version, Red Joy-Con version

 I wasn’t a believer.
 I saw the Switch as a gimmicky train wreck straight into financial debt as Nintendo revealed the system last year.
-The concept was neat, the first home console that was built into a tablet which felt like the last 2 Nintendo consoles smushed into one.
+The concept was neat, the first home console was built into a tablet which felt like the last 2 Nintendo consoles smushed into one.
 The only issue that still remained was graphical power and online play as Nintendo is notoriously known for not doing well in these two departments.

 Fast forward over a year later and I have one sitting next to me.
 To be honest, it was a spontaneous purchase during Black Friday weekend as there were more and more games coming out that I really wanted to play.
 It was still a gamble as there’s a huge divide on the Switch.
 Nintendo fanboys refuse to admit faults in the system, and naysayers refuse to admit the originality and fantastic games that are available, as few as there are.

-As I opened the box I was actually surprised how much smaller the system was than I originally thought.
+As I opened the box I was actually surprised by how much smaller the system was than I originally thought.
 I thought it was going to be some hefty, unwieldy thing with controllers slapped on it.
 The tablet is just slightly bigger than any standard 7″ Android tablet on the market (Nvidia Shield K1 for example) and looks sleek, ergonomic, and not too heavy, really.
 The buttons are nicely laid out on top of the unit with volume control, power, the card slot, and a headphone jack.
 There’s a USB-C charger power at the bottom as well as a kickstand.
 They seemed to have thought of everything and didn’t overthink too much else, which is surprisingly nice.
 The system is meant to be used in landscape only so this helped solidify their design ideas.

 Once I popped the Joy-Con controllers out I was also surprised, these things are surprisingly small and light, but also feel nice and have great ergonomics.
 These could have easily been messed up and killed the system, but it feels like the Wii Remote mixed with 3DS buttons, which is a good thing.
 It’s also designed with offset thumbsticks like the Gamecube controller which is a huge plus here.
 The aligned sticks on the Wii U pad were uncomfortable.
 The design is also meant to be symmetrical so each controller can be used separately.
 The left Joy-Con then turns the directional buttons into face buttons, but the only small complaint is that the left stick is closer to the edge of the controller while the right is further in, so playing Mario Kart, for example, made me want the right Con so my hand didn’t cramp.
 There’s also an issue with the screenshot button (which works amazingly well and just like it should) not turning into the Home button.